fearnlj01/DocTest/Windows Guide.md

 ####Guide
 - Make sure you have installed both [Git][Git] and the [.NET Core SDK][.NET Core SDK].
-- Create a folder somewhere and name it `Nadeko`.
+- Create a folder somewhere (for example, your desktop) and name it `Nadeko`.
 - Head to the [Windows Installer releases page][WinInstaller] and download the latest source code zip.
-- Extract the contents of the zip you just downloaded to the `Nadeko` folder that we created earlier.
+- Extract the contents of the zip you just downloaded into the `Nadeko` folder that we created earlier.
 - You will see a few files, most importantly, `NadekoInstaller.bat ` after extraction (You may not see the `.bat` part of the filename).
-- Run/Launch/Open `NadekoInstaller.bat ` and you will see it running in the command prompt.
+- Run/Launch/Open `NadekoInstaller.bat ` and you will see it running inside the command prompt.
-- Wait a while for the file to finish installing, it'll say when it's done in the command prompt.
+- Wait a while for the file to finish installing, it'll show you it's progress in the command prompt.
 - You should now have a new folder named `NadekoBot` inside the `Nadeko` folder we previously created.
 - You can safely delete the `NadekoInstall_Temp` folder if you so choose.